birinders/birinders/README.md

 1. Strings are the hardest topic there ever will be, and
 2. My love for the VSCode debugger is nigh unprecedented. (that thing has a stronger addiction than most addicting things I know).
 The only thing that maybe holds a candle to it is the Windows Terminal itself.

-I've worked with Python and C++, and have focused my electives on Accelerated Computing and Machine Learning using libraries like TensorFlow, CuML, CuDF, etc.
+I've worked with Python and C++, and have focused my electives on Accelerated Computing and Machine Learning using libraries like Numba, CUDA C++, TensorFlow, CuML, CuDF, etc.
 I am also experienced in the field of Computer Vision, and have worked extensively with OpenCV, one of the most prominent computer vision libraries for both Python and C++.
 <br>
 <br>